fbpx

 Osteoporosis is a condition where bones become fragile and if not treated, can progress painlessly until, seemingly from nowhere, a bone breaks.
 Many people first become aware of osteoporosis after an initial fracture but too many ignore this warning sign and only find out about osteoporosis after a more serious break.

-Unfortunately osteoporosis is very common.
-There are over 520,000 osteoporosis related fractures in the UK per year, yet many fractures can be prevented by treatment.
+Unfortunately, osteoporosis is very common.
+There are over 520,000 osteoporosis-related fractures in the UK per year, yet many fractures can be prevented by treatment.

 Osteoporosis occurs when the spokes of the lattice become thin and break.
 Although osteoporosis usually affects the whole skeleton, the most common fractures are in the wrist, spine and hip.